AlbertoRomanRamosRodriguez/fonoma-test/README.md

     quantity: int
     price: float
     status: str

-class OrderData(BaseModel):
-    orders : List[Order]
-    criterion: str
 ```

-This temporarily solves the issue of the application mistaking the ```criterion``` as a url query parameter.
+Parameters are validated such that:
+ - the status should be one of the valid statuses
+ - the criterion must be one of the valid statuses or ```'all'```
+ - the price must not be negative

-It then uses a numpy array to efficiently filter and calculate the total price according to the filtering criteria.
+It then uses a numpy array to efficiently filter and calculate the total amount according to the ```criterion```.